MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/task-modules/task-modules-tabs.md

 # Use dialogs in tabs

-You can add dialogs to your tabs to simplify the user experience for workflows that require data input.
+You can add modal dialogs (formerly known as *task modules*) to your tabs to simplify the user experience for workflows that require data input.
 Dialogs allow you to gather user input in a Microsoft Teams-aware modal window.
 A good example of this is editing planner cards.
 You can use dialogs to create a similar experience.

 The two main operations of dialogs involve opening and closing (submitting) them.
 The functions are slightly different for earlier versions (prior to v.2.x.x) of the TeamsJS library: